RYAN VANNUCCI

 School: Cal Poly, San Luis Obispo (2019)

 Description: Traditional college degree programs just didn't fit my fancy.
-I wanted to learn technical skills in computer science at an engineering level while being able to engage with abstract problem solving and the arts.
+I wanted to learn technical skills in computer science & graphics programming at an engineering level while being able to engage with abstract problem-solving and the arts.

 Sun/Moon/Rising: Aries/Scorpio/Virgo

-Personal Interests: Communication and technology, AI, Design, Poetry, Classic Literature, Rock and Funk Guitar Playing, Bass Guitar, Writing, 90s Computer Games
+Personal Interests: Communication and Technology, Tech Ethics, Poetry, Classic Literature, Rock and Funk Guitar, Bass Guitar, 90s Computer Games

 Hometown: Pullman, WA